OHBA-analysis/osl/envs/README.md

 OSL only environments:

-- `linux-generic.yml`: most generic environment for linux computers.
+- `linux.yml`: for Linux computers.
-- `bmrc.yml`: for the Oxford BMRC cluster.
-- `hbaws.yml`: for the OHBA workstation.
-Comes with Spyder.
-- `m1-mac.yml`: for M1 Macs.
-Comes with Spyder.
-- `m2-mac.yml`: for M2 Macs.
-Comes with Spyder.
+- `mac.yml`: for Mac computers.

 OSL + osl-dynamics environments:

-- **`linux-full.yml`: recommended environment for linux computers.**
+- **`linux-full.yml`: recommended environment for Linux computers.**
 - **`mac-full.yml`: recommended environment for Mac computers.**
 - `osl-workshop-23.yml`: used in the [2023 OSL Workshop](https://osf.io/zxb6c/).

-All environments come with Jupyter Notebook.
+All environments come with Jupyter Notebook and Spyder.